josh-collinsworth/joco-sveltekit/src/routes/blog/posts/a-new-headless-site-with-gridsome.md

 Highlights, in either case, only appear as larger text (no different to screen readers, since it didn't feel like emphasizing entire sentences or paragraphs was probably the right thing to do), though they're styled a bit differently on mobile, just to fit their surroundings better.

+Highlights take the text of the paragraph and—what else—highlight it, just like so.
+(How meta!)

-<Highlight>Highlights take the text of the paragraph and—what else—highlight it, just like so.
-(How meta!)</Highlight>
+<Callout class="former-highlight">Highlights take the text of the paragraph and—what else—highlight it, just like so.
+(How meta!)</Callout>

 The colorful square grid on the header and footer were really the heart of the visual aspect of the design, and they grew out of a [typographic experiment I made on CodePen](https://codepen.io/collinsworth/pen/ZEGrMRQ).
 I realized early on that the site was pretty stark and needed just a pop of color and interest, so I plagiarized myself and reused that colorful grid, and just for fun, made it re-render itself into a new random shape on every new page load.